stiliyanv/paysafe-api-client/README.md

 http://localhost:8090/servicestatus
 ```

-> This API makes call to `/threedsecure/monitor` and if the service is available, it will return `3DS Service Status: READY`.
+> This API makes `GET` request to `/threedsecure/monitor` and if the service is available, it will return `3DS Service Status: READY`.